fenniez2334/blockchain-data-pipeline/README.md

 * If you are using a Windows system, download and install [Git Bash](https://git-scm.com/downloads)
 2. Clone the Repository
 * Open a git bash terminal and navigate to your home directory `cd ~`
-* clone this github repository under your home directory
+* Clone this github repository under your home directory
 ```bash
 git clone https://github.com/fenniez2334/blockchain-data-pipeline.git
 ```